pramsey/workshops/workshops/postgis-spatialdb/source/index.rst

 Getting Started
 ---------------

-* This workshop uses a software/data bundle http://files.opengeo.org/workshopmaterials/spdb-005.zip
+* This workshop uses an example/data bundle http://files.opengeo.org/workshopmaterials/spdb-005.zip
 * Download the bundle and unzip it in a convenient location.

 Workshop Modules